How to Prioritize Your Marketing Plans

 2 Marketing Tactics That You Should Only Do If Beneficial

 Different marketing tactics work better for some than others.
 These two efforts have helped businesses grow exponentially but didn’t work quite as well for others—it’s up to you to determine if they are worth trying.

 1. Market on Twitter

 Twitter is great for engaging clients and following other professionals, but it’s not really designed for connecting with prospects and can become a black hole for your precious time.
 If you think Twitter is worth it, set up an account, allot 15 minutes each day to interact with other users on the platform and create and publish at least one post a week.

 To most marketers, buying leads or email lists is taboo: they’re expensive and ineffective because most of your emails will go to spam.
-But we’re here to tell you that buying an email list is an effective way to generate leads quickly—so long as you get leads who have opted-in to receiving communication.
+We have a strict policy against uploading “purchased lists” at Snappy Kraken to protect our members.

 Build Up Your Marketing Efforts One Step at a Time—We Can Help!